Adityabisht794/Blu-Drop/README.md

-# 📡 Blue-Drop: Decentralized, Internet-Free Messaging
+# 📡 Blu-Drop: Decentralized, Internet-Free Messaging

 ## 🚀 Project Overview

-**Blue-Drop** is a decentralized, peer-to-peer (P2P) messaging application developed as a B.Tech Final Year Project.
+**Blu-Drop** is a decentralized, peer-to-peer (P2P) messaging application developed as a B.Tech Final Year Project.
 It is designed to provide reliable communication in environments where traditional internet or cellular connectivity is unavailable or compromised.

 Inspired by projects like BitChat, MeshConnect leverages **Bluetooth Low Energy (BLE) 5.0** to form a **self-healing mesh network**, allowing messages to hop securely from one device to the next until they reach their destination.